 Embedded metadata

 This tab lists all internal metadata extracted from the file on upload.
 This tab is available to consumer level users and above.
-Note: if embedded metadata exceeds 64KB limit, it will not be displayed on this tab.
+Use the filter field to search for particular schemas or values.

 Pages